chenxiguo0/Evolution-of-Online-Science-and-Technology-Communities/ML_DOCUMENT.md

 ---

-## Research Question 10: Can we forecast the next month’s public sentiment toward AI?

-**Business Question:**
-Can we build a predictive model to forecast the overall public sentiment towards AI in the coming month within specific subreddits?
+## Business Question 10: Can distinct discussion communities be identified within technology-related subreddits based on patterns of language use?

 **Analysis Approach:**
 This question is framed as a regression problem.
 We used historical monthly sentiment scores (derived from NLP analysis) as the target variable, along with aggregated features such as past activity levels, topic prevalence, and external event indicators.
 A regression model (e.g., Gradient Boosting) would typically be trained to predict the continuous sentiment score for the subsequent month.